MV Columbia

 On July 2, 2006, an auxiliary engine room fire broke out on the Columbia temporarily impairing steering and propulsion on her northbound voyage from Bellingham in Seymour Narrows in Canadian waters.
 She motored to Duncan Bay, British Columbia for damage assessment before continuing on to Ketchikan's Alaska Ship & Dry Dock for more extensive repairs.

 Early on 15 August 2007, only two months before a scheduled overhaul, position number two connecting rod in the Columbia's starboard engine experienced a bearing failure.
 To prevent catastrophic damage to the surrounding components the engine was secured.
 The 268 passengers were rerouted, and she was sent to Ketchikan, where she was originally planned to be repaired within the week.
 Soon it became apparent that she would require further work, and in a controversial decision the Marine Highway System chose to cancel all further summer voyages on the ship pending repairs.
 Nearly all the other ships in the fleet were rerouted to make up for the loss of what many consider to be the flagship of the fleet, and many passengers were urged to seek alternative travel means to help ease the pressure on the system.
-Transferred to Cascade General Shipyard at Swan Island in the Portland, Oregon area; both main engines were disassembled and overhauled.
-As of May 19, 2008 the MV Columbia left Cascade General and sailed to Bellingham, WA to begin active service.
+Transferred to Cascade General shipyard at Swan Island in Portland, Oregon; both main engines were disassembled and overhauled.
+As of May 19, 2008 the Columbia left Cascade General and sailed to Bellingham to begin active service.

-The vessel was moored in Ketchikan, AK for a winter layup period/heavy maintenance period from September 2009 to June 2010.
+The vessel was moored in Ketchikan for a winter layup period/heavy maintenance period from September 2009 to June 2010.
 During this period of time the propeller shafting and associated wheels were overhauled.
 The repair of damage sustained to the port main engine viscous damper drive coupling during the middle of the 2009 operating season was remediated as well.